- Can Parents Work On Super Visa In Canada?

 What is the Canadian Super Visa?

 Before we go into the specifics of work eligibility, it’s important to understand about a Canadian Super Visa.
-Mom and Dad and grandparents of Canadian citizens or permanent residents can visit Canada for up to five years at a time with this multi-entry visa.
+Mom and dad and grandparents of Canadian citizens or permanent residents can visit Canada up to five years at a time with this multi-entry visa.
 The visa is good for up to ten years.
 This contrasts with a regular visitor visa, which only allows a six-month stay.

 Super Visa Insurance: A Key Requirement